United Democracies

 BRICS AT WAR The BRICS economic alliance faces a critical juncture as war and conflicts of member states, and the potential inclusion of nations with questionable governance threaten its core principles.
 While projecting an image of peaceful development and shared prosperity, particularly to its large populations in countries like China and India, ongoing wars involving member states like Russia and Iran, alongside internal strife in Ethiopia, undermine this narrative.

 The potential addition of nations with authoritarian tendencies, such as Belarus and Uzbekistan, further jeopardizes the BRICS' standing.
 This shift risks transforming the alliance from a cooperative economic force into a collection of nations united primarily by anti-Western sentiment.
 Such a foundation, lacking genuine shared interests, is inherently unstable and may ultimately lead to the BRICS' fragmentation.
 The challenge for BRICS leadership lies in maintaining a commitment to its founding ideals and ensuring that new members align with these principles, rather than simply diluting the group's credibility and long-term viability.
-It is long overdue that overpopulated China, India and Brasil summoned Russia to withdraw from Ukraine, and stop their destabalizing military activities, instead of focussing on economic development.
+It is long overdue that overpopulated China, India and Brasil summon Russia to withdraw from Ukraine, and stop their destabalizing military activities, instead of focussing on economic development.

 What does United Democracies do differently?